Visvaldis

-Visvaldis (Latin: Vissewalde rex de Gerzika, Russian: Всеволод, Belarusian: Usievaład) was a Latgalian nobleman, Duke of the Principality of Jersika in the 12th-13th centuries.
+Visvaldis was a Latgalian nobleman and the prince of Jersika in the 13th century.

-In the Chronicle of Henry of Livonia, he is called king (rex).
+In the Livonian Chronicle of Henry, he is called king (rex).

 Biography

 Visvaldis's date of birth is unknown.
-His origins, too, are unclear: some scholars think that he was a son of Barys Davidavič, Duke of the Principality of Polotsk and a Latgalian mother.
+His origins, too, are unclear: some scholars think that he was a son of Barys Davidavič, prince of Polotsk, and a Latgalian mother.

 The first written record of him dates from 1203 and tells of how he, together with the Lithuanians attacked the newly established city of Riga.
 Although he was a vassal of Principality of Polotsk, he was married to a daughter of the Lithuanian duke Daugerutis and thus became also Lithuania's ally.

-Between 1203 and 1208 Visvaldis, together with the Lithuanians repeatedly raided Livonian lands and tried to gain full control of the River Daugava.
+Between 1203 and 1208, Visvaldis, together with the Lithuanians repeatedly raided Livonian lands and tried to gain full control of the River Daugava.

 In 1209, Bishop Albert of Riga led German crusaders and the allied Livonian army against the Principality of Jersika.
 They did not meet significant resistance and plundered Visvaldis's capital, the Jersika hillfort, taking his wife prisoner.
 Visvaldis, however, managed to escape but he was forced to surrender and became a vassal of Albert of Riga.

 He was forced to submit his kingdom to Albert as a gift to the Bishopric of Riga, and received only a portion of it as a fiefdom.
 Visvaldis's feudal charter is the oldest such document surviving in Latvia, and calls him "the king of Jersika" ("Vissewalde, rex de Gercike").

 In 1214, Jersika castle was again destroyed by the German knight Meinhard from Koknese because Visvaldis was still supporting the Lithuanians.

 In later years, Visvaldis's lands were repeatedly divided among Bishop Albert of Riga and the Livonian Brothers of the Sword.

 Visvaldis's date of death is unknown, and is probably between 1230 and 1239.
 The Chronicle of Henry of Livonia describes Jersika hillfort as abandoned in 1239.